 Lines leading directly to the subject of a photo make the photographer’s intention plane.
 The lines lead our gaze to the intended subject matter.
 We find it hard not to look at it.
 How you frame the lines and the subject impacts how strong the influence is on the viewer.

 There are no set rules because every instance is different.
-For example, you may want to guide a viewer to look more to the left of an image than to the right.
+You may want to guide a viewer to look more to the left of an image than to the right.
 You may place your main subject off into the distance and use leading lines to direct attention to a subject that appears small and a long way off.

 7. Composition Using Implied Lines

 Implied lines are those guides in photographs that are not actual lines at all.
-This type of line has no physical existence but still acts as a significant element in compositions.
+This type of line has no physical existence but nonetheless still acts as a significant element in compositions.

-Most often, implied lines are created by the gaze of a person, creature, or statue.
+Most often implied lines are created by the gaze of a person, creature, or statue.
 Movement can also often form implied lines in a photograph.
-This type of line is rather abstract and often depends on how a viewer studies a photo.
+This type of line is rather abstract and depends often on how a viewer studies a photo.

-At first glance, an implied line may not be obvious.
+At first glance an implied line may not be obvious.
 Clever use of these virtual lines in photography can provide the viewer a sense of mystery.
 But, if they are not paying attention, the path of this line may not be apparent.
 Used well, implied lines can make the illusion of a path from a single point and create depth in an image.
 They can also add a great sense of motion.

 Make the Best Photographs by Using Lines Well

 You can study as many photography tips as you like.
-But until you get to a point where you use them to really add interest to an image, your photography skills will not fully develop.
+But until you get to a point where you use them to really add interest to an image your photography skills will not fully develop.